EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

 * Applied stream access policies to specific stream prefixes.
 * Validated the stream policy configuration.

-This setup ensures that your EventStoreDB instance has tailored access control based on stream prefixes, making it easier to manage permissions and secure access to streams in your environment.
+This setup ensures that your EventStoreDB instance has tailored access control based on stream prefixes, making managing permissions and securing access to streams in your environment easier.